syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/faqs/how-to-save-the-edited-chages-in-the-same-excel-document.md

 ---
-title: How to save the edited changes in the same Excel document | Syncfusion.
+title: How to save the edited changes in the same Excel | Syncfusion.
 description: This page explains how to save the edited changes in the same Excel document using Syncfusion .NET Excel library (XlsIO).
 platform: document-processing
 control: XlsIO